runosoft/screen-monitor/README.md

 `./screen-monitor --config example.json`

 ### config.json
-* `interval`: Time interval(10s, 1m etc.) that how frequently you what to check screens.
+* `interval`: Time interval(10s, 1m etc.) that how frequently you want to collect OS and screen stats.
 * `listen`: IP address and port that you want to serve API.
 * `activeScreen`: screen names that you want to check.
 * `allowedIPs`: IP-addresses that can access your API.